Skip to main content

 • Allows deploy with errors on compile

-Create a preview project with the name PR: Add Revenue Metric and ignore validation errors while spinning it up:
+Create a temporary preview project with the name PR: Add Revenue Metric and ignore validation errors while spinning it up:

 lightdash preview --name "PR: Add Revenue Metric" --ignore errors